Jahongir2007/signel/README.md

-# Signel.js v2.2.0 Documentation
+# Signel.js v3.0.0 Documentation
 ## Overview

-Signel.js is a small JavaScript library that helps with reactivity and DOM manipulation.
-It allows for a simple state management system with reactive updates to the DOM and provides useful utilities to interact with DOM elements.
+Signel.js is a lightweight reactive UI library inspired by Vue & Alpine.
+It lets you bind state → DOM using simple HTML attributes — no build tools, no virtual DOM.

 ## Installation
 With CDN: